 - How will they be verified?

-- By whom will they be verified?
+- By who will they be verified?

-To develop a verification plan in BriefBuilder, you first have to define the overall set-up (phases, methods, roles & outcome categories).
-Basically, you are defining the columns for your verification table (aka compliance matrix).
+To develop a verification plan in BriefBuilder, you first have to define the overall set-up (phases, methods, roles and outcome categories).
+After that, you can fill in the plan for your requirements.
+Both steps will be explained in this article.

 Overall set-up

 You may also want to define how a verification should be performed.
-What should be done to demonstrate compliance?
+Examples of verification methods are document review, visual inspection, simulation and performance test.

 Click on the Picklist value Field to be able to add or edit the available methods.